Lincoln, Nebraska: Climate

-Located in the Great Plains far from the moderating influence of mountains or large bodies of water, Lincoln has a highly variable four season humid continental climate (Köppen Dfa): winters are cold and summers are hot.
+Located in the Great Plains far from the moderating influence of mountains or large bodies of water, Lincoln has a highly variable four season humid continental climate (Köppen Dfa, Trewartha Dcao): winters are cold and summers are hot.
 With little precipitation during winter, precipitation is concentrated in the warmer months, when thunderstorms frequently roll in, often producing tornadoes.
-Snow averages 26.0 in per season but seasonal accumulation has ranged from 7.2 in in 1967–1968 to 55.5 in in 2018-2019.
+Snow averages 26.0 in per season but seasonal accumulation has ranged from 7.2 in in 1967–1968 to 55.5 in in 2018–2019.
 Snow tends to fall in light amounts, though blizzards are possible.
 There is an average of 38 days with a snow depth of 1 in or more.
 The average window for freezing temperatures is October 7 thru April 25, allowing a growing season of 164 days.

 The monthly daily average temperature ranges from 25.0 °F in January to 78.1 °F in July.
 However, the city is subject both to episodes of bitter cold in winter and heat waves during summer, with 10.1 nights of 0 °F or lower lows, 41.8 days of 90 °F+ highs, and 3.5 days of 100 °F+ highs.
 The city straddles the boundary of USDA Plant Hardiness Zones 5b and 6a.
-Temperature extremes have ranged from −33 °F on January 12, 1974 up to 115 °F on July 25, 1936.
-Readings as high as 105 °F or as low as −20 °F occur somewhat rarely; the last occurrence of each was July 22, 2012 and February 16, 2021.
+Temperature extremes have ranged from −33 °F on January 12, 1974, up to 115 °F on July 25, 1936.
+Readings as high as 105 °F or as low as −20 °F occur somewhat rarely; the last occurrence of each was August 24, 2023 and February 16, 2021.
 The second lowest temperature ever recorded in Lincoln was -31 F on February 16, 2021, which broke the monthly record of -26 F last set a day earlier.
 It occurred during the wider February 13–17, 2021 North American winter storm, which impacted the Midwestern and Northeastern United States as a whole.

 Based on 30-year averages obtained from NOAA's National Climatic Data Center for December, January and February, the Weather Channel ranked Lincoln the seventh-coldest major U.S. city in a 2014 article.
 In 2014, the Lincoln-Beatrice area was among the "Cleanest U.S. Cities for Ozone Air Pollution" in the American Lung Association's "State of the Air 2014" report.

+On May 5, 2019, an EF2 tornado hit parts of western Lincoln, although no major injuries occurred.
+However, on April 26, 2024, a stronger EF3 tornado destroyed the Garner Industries building in northeast Lincoln, causing three injuries.

 Demographics

 Lincoln is Nebraska's second-most-populous city.
 In the 1970s, The U.S. government designated Lincoln a refugee-friendly city due to its stable economy, educational institutions, and size.
-Since then, refugees from Vietnam settled in Lincoln, and more came from other countries.
-In 2013, Lincoln was named one of the "Top Ten Most Welcoming Cities in America" by Welcoming America.
+Initially, refugees from Vietnam settled in Lincoln.
+Later, more refugees came from other countries, including Mexico, Guatemala and India, as well as the Middle East, Eastern Europe, Africa, Iraq, Afghanistan and Myanmar.
+In 2013, Lincoln was named one of the "Top Ten Most Welcoming Cities in America" and in 2025, 4-star Certified Welcoming by Welcoming America.